Micronet-Ltd/smartTabSmartHubSampleAppPublic/README.md

 ## Introduction
 ### Background Information

-This application was created as an example of how to use the Micronet Hardware Library and the Vehicle Bus Library on the Smart Cradle with MT5 and the SmartHub.
+This application was created as an example of how to use the Micronet Hardware Library and the Vehicle Bus Library on the Smart Cradle with SmartTab and the SmartHub.

 It has been built with Android Studio v3.1.3 and tested on:
 * OS: TREQ_5_0.1.16.0_20180708.0958